Sign in Create account

 Elevate your indoor gardening game with a stunning Crochet Hanging Plant!
 This unique and eye-catching piece of decor will add a touch of elegance and charm to any space.
 Handcrafted with love and attention to detail, each crochet plant is meticulously made using high-quality yarn, ensuring durability and longevity.
 The Crochet Hanging Plant is not only a beautiful addition to your home, but it also offers a practical solution for those with limited floor space.
 Hang it near a window or from the ceiling to create a captivating display of greenery that will instantly breathe life into your living room, bedroom, or even your office.

-I used a 3 mm crochet hook to make my plant so it is small but I think it would look really nice with a bigger hook and yarn, you can also have the flowers different shades and make it colorful or whatever color combination you like.
+I used a 3 mm crochet hook to make my plant, so it is small, but I think it would look really nice with a bigger hook and yarn.
+You can also have the flowers in different shades and make it colorful or use whatever color combination you like.

 Let's grow!